 The Perfect Fit for Your New Puppy

 While you’re finding that perfect neck collar for your dog, be sure to choose a collar with a width and hardware that is appropriate to your puppy’s size.
 A flat collar should fit snug around your puppy’s neck with enough room to fit two fingers between the collar and your puppy’s neck.
 This flat collar is adjustable and comes in different sizes.
 You can also use a tape measure to measure your dog’s neck and then add 2-3 inches.
 Growing puppies should be measured frequently for readjustment.

 Now that you’re equipped with everything you need to know about dog collars, you can properly pick out the best option for your new puppy or reevaluate what you are using for your current dog.
-For behavioral & training help, including resources to help you find a behaviorist or trainer, please visit our Training and Behavior Resource page.

 If you have found this information helpful, check out our new book, 101 Essential Tips: Puppy or New Dog - Health and Safety for more handy information.